 Katy Beinart is an artist who works mainly with installation, public art and performance.
-For more information about her practice and background, see About or the CV & Contact page.
+For more information about her practice and background, see About and for CV info and press see CV & Contact page.

 This website has an archive of past projects & works, some links to writing and a list below of (recent) past, present and future events, exhibitions, talks and publications.

 Katy is currently completing a PhD by Design at the Bartlett, University College London, which brings together her interests in public art practices, urban regeneration, migration and heritage.

 To find out more, see the Salted Earth page.

 Current and forthcoming: